 Milling is a process by which a tool known as a milling cutter creates shapes or pieces.
 It is done by subtractive manufacturing, that is, the opposite of additive manufacturing.
 The milling cutter will start or eliminate part of the material until carving or carving what was wanted.
 With the advent of the CNC, computers can control the CNC milling machine to achieve the expected result, without a person having to make adjustments and movements manually.

 To better understand the operation of a CNC milling machine and the milling process, it would also be important to at least list and understand some of the the main parts.
 Not all milling machines have them, as it can differ from one manufacturer to another, or between models.
 However, the main ones are:

 - Spindle: It is the one that keeps the cutting tool in place for the processing of the part.

 - Tools: it is a removable component, and it is the one that performs the carving on the piece.

 - Control panel: is the interface through which the operator can control the machine or monitor some parameters.

-- Column: It is the main part or frame that holds other components of the machine in place.
+- Actions column: It is the main part or frame that holds other components of the machine in place.

 - Seat: it is fixed to the column of the machine, and rests on the work table.